robfatland/reorganiseduponthefloor/cubase/halion.md

 - Create an audio track, set up a mic, record a short event to be the basis of an Instrument track
     - This example presumes the event is 'turn left' sung at some pitch (F2)
-- Edit the event in the track with VariAudio. **Bounce** the event to remove extra baggage
+- Edit the event in the track with VariAudio.
+- Make the sample independent of its source; and modify e.g. add EQ and other effects
+    - **Bounce** the event to remove baggage (detach from a source)
+    - Edit > Render in Place > Settings > Channel Settings will compound multiple; > As One Event consolidates
+        - These print modified (immutable) events reducing the need for extra processing, down side: static
+        - The render shows up as a new Audio track with the event
 - Can run Halion as standalone or from within Cubase by adding an Instrument track
     - Default Halion is configured as a rectangle of panels and these panels are often tabbed
         - Main idea: Upper right dropdown or right click to manipulate these panels